Léonie Martin: Life

 Léonie and Céline were left at home with their father, whose health was beginning to fail.
-In February 1889, suffering from hallucinations, he was interned in a psychiatric hospital at Caen where he remained for more than three years.
-For several months Léonie and Céline moved to Caen to be near him, but, as he was allowed only one visit a week, they returned to Lisieux, becoming part of the family of their uncle, Isidore Guérin, and made the weekly visits by train.
-While they were in Caen Léonie often visited the Monastery of the Visitation.
-In May 1892 Louis Martin returned to Lisieux, and Léonie and Céline took care of him in a small house on rue Labbey in Lisieux, across the way from their uncle's house.
-In 1893 Léonie made her second attempt at the Visitation at Caen.
-This time she received the habit, and remained there for more than two years, corresponding lovingly with her sisters.
-While she was living at the Visitation, her father died (on 29 July 1894).
-Soon after that Céline joined her sisters at the Carmel in Lisieux.
-After two years at the Visitation, Léonie found that her health did not allow her to stay.
-She returned to Lisieux, to her uncle Isidore's home, in the summer of 1895.
-To Léonie's two stays in the Visitation we owe the powerful letters she exchanged with her sister Thérèse, who led Léonie along the "way of confidence and love" she herself was discovering.
-In 1897 Thérèse died of tuberculosis.
+In February 1889, suffering from hallucinations, he was interned in a psychiatric hospital at Caen.
+For several months Léonie and Céline moved to Caen to be near him, but as he was allowed only one visit a week and the likelihood of his release diminished, they returned to Lisieux, joining their uncle's family, and made the weekly visits by train.
+While they were in Caen, Léonie often attended the Monastery of the Visitation.
+In May 1892, Louis Martin returned to Lisieux, and Léonie and Céline took care of him in a small house on rue Labbey in Lisieux, across the way from their uncle's house.
+Léonie made her second attempt at joining the Visitation at Caen in 1893, which successfully saw her receive the habit.
+Her father died the next year, and Céline joined the other three living sisters at the Carmel in Lisieux soon afterward.
+In the summer of 1895, Léonie left the Visitation on account of her health, returning to Lisieux, where she resided with her uncle Isidore, whose daughter Marie-Louise-Hélène soon joined her cousins at the Carmel.
+During both of Léonie's stays in the Visitation, she corresponded frequently with her sisters.
+Of particular interest are her letters with Thérèse, who led Léonie along the "way of confidence and love" she herself was discovering.
+Thérèse died of tuberculosis in 1897.
 Her memoir, Story of a Soul, was published in 1898.
 Reading it gave Léonie new hope for her own religious vocation.
-She entered the Visitation at Caen definitively on 28 January 1899.
-On 2 July 1900 she at last became a professed member of the Visitation Sisters with the new name of "Françoise-Thérèse".
+She entered the Visitation at Caen definitively on 28 January 1899, and on 2 July 1900 she at last became a professed member of the Visitation Sisters, honoring her sister's memory taking the religious name of "Françoise-Thérèse".

 Léonie carried on a fervent correspondence with her sisters at the Lisieux Carmel.
 Her health continued to falter, and she lived in the shadow of ill health, besieged with ailments such as eczema.
-She died on 16 June 1941.
+She died on 17 June 1941.